Mahfuz5634/Mahfuz5634/README.md

 I’m passionate about solving complex algorithmic problems and building clean, user-friendly, and scalable web applications.
 I regularly participate in programming contests to sharpen my problem-solving skills and deepen my understanding of data structures and algorithms.

-On the development side, I’m focused on creating practical projects using HTML, CSS, JavaScript, React, PHP, and MySQL.
+On the development side, I’m focused on creating practical projects using HTML, CSS, JavaScript, React, Go , and MySQL.
 My current goal is to strengthen my fullstack development skills by working on real-world projects, exploring modern frameworks, and learning best practices for performance and security.

 I enjoy continuous learning, taking on new challenges, and collaborating on impactful projects that make a difference. 🚀